-These are a few of my favourite things: Fergus Bisset talks through the 100 things he loves most about the golf, from the links at dawn to a freshly opened packet of tees.
+Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 Golf is undoubtedly challenging and, yes, at times it can be incredibly frustrating.
 But it’s also hugely rewarding and there are a plethora of reasons to love our great and historic game.
 So many elements of the sport give pleasure and even the smallest thing can fill the golfer with pure enjoyment and have them yearning for more.

 The reasons why each of us cherishes golf are, of course, highly personal and this list merely demonstrates the 100 greatest things about the game in my eyes.

 I’ve tried to cover as many facets of the sport as possible, from playing to watching, from the build-up to the aftermath.

 Hopefully most of the choices will strike a chord and provide a little reminder why you became (and hopefully remain) so smitten with this, the paragon of all sports.

 The OldCourse at StAndrews is like Mecca for any golf lover.
 The feeling of standing on the hallowed turf in front of The R&A clubhouse is hard to beat.
 As you spank one down towards the Swilken Bridge, you’ll think“This is it!”

 It’s big, it’s shiny and it’s going to give you an extra 20yards.
 There’s no piece of equipment that holds more expectation or potential than a new driver.